Ultra-Diffuse Galaxies $-$ A Distinct Population? Dwarf Galaxies in the Coma Cluster and A262 from Deep $u'-g'-r'$ Wendelstein Imaging Data: Data Processing Pipeline

 The discrimination between point sources and extended sources improves with better seeing.
 The absolute value of the FWHM, its variation, and other PSF-shape parameters can influence the reliability.

 Hence, the filter band where this classification is most reliable based on the $\mathrm{\mu_{max}}-R_e$ selection is chosen.
-Those objects identified as point sources in the chosen filter band are later on used to determine the PSF in the other filter bands.
+Those objects identified as point sources in the chosen filter band are used later on to determine the PSF in the other filter bands.
 Here, saturated stars are rejected for each filter individually.
 Furthermore, objects deviating by more than $3\,\sigma$ from the median FWHM, as well as objects with \verb+FLAGS>0+ and \verb+IMAFLAGS>0+ are discarded.

 Finally, the PSF models for the original and smoothed images are created with PSFex for all filter bands.
-The PSF is derived directly using the ``pixel vector basis".
+The PSF is derived directly using the ``pixel vector basis."
 It does not rely on an analytic model or any assumption about the PSF shape and, hence, also supports the modeling of deformed PSF shapes.
-We use 2-D 5$^{\rm th}$-degree polynomials to describe the spatial variation of each pixel of the PSF.
-After that, \verb+SExtractor+ is run again with the new FWHM estimate and PSF models to obtain an accurate star-galaxy classifier.
+We use 2D fifth-degree polynomials to describe the spatial variation of each pixel of the PSF.
+After that, \verb+SExtractor+ is run again with the new FWHM estimate and PSF models to obtain an accurate S/G.

 The last step of the PSF measurements is to fit a Moffat profile to the point sources.
 This is done, as the central part of the WWFI PSF is represented well by a Moffat profile and not by a Gaussian profile, as used by \verb+SExtractor+.
 Hence, this gives us a more accurate PSF estimate.
-Nevertheless, the FWHM determined by the previous Gaussian fit is still used for \verb+SExtractor+ as its star-galaxy classifier relies on the FWHM of a Gaussian fit.
+Nevertheless, the FWHM determined by the previous Gaussian fit is still used for \verb+SExtractor+ as its S/G relies on the FWHM of a Gaussian fit.
 The FWHM of the Moffat fit is used to describe the seeing quality of our images (see Table \ref{tab:FWHM}).

-Furthermore, for the aperture color measurement (Section \ref{sec: colormeasurements}), we convolve the cut-out images with an optimized kernel to make the PSFs identical in all filter bands.
+Furthermore, for the aperture color measurement (Section \ref{sec: colormeasurements}), we convolve the cutout images with an optimized kernel to make the PSFs identical in all filter bands.
 This is crucial for the aperture color measurement, because otherwise the color of the objects would be biased due to the finite aperture.
 As the target PSF, we use a Moffat profile as given in Equation (\ref{eq:moffat}) with a $\beta$ value representing the shapes of the PSFs in all filter bands (see below).

 The target PSF FWHM, which is related to the $\alpha$ and $\beta$ parameters (Equation (\ref{eq:FWHMalpha})), must be chosen larger than the maximum FWHM in all filter bands.
 This is necessary, as reshaping the individual PSFs to the target PSF should not involve deconvolution but only convolution because deconvolution amplifies noise and introduces ringing artifacts.